myoungerman/AzureMediaServicesEventstoLogAnalytics/README.md

 1. In the **Name** field, enter a name for your Logic App, and add it to a resource group.

-1. Select **Create**.

-1. Check your resource group by searching for _Resource groups_ in the main search bar of the webpage.
+1. Select **Create**, and then check your resource group by searching for _Resource groups_ in the main search bar of the webpage.
 In your resource group, you should see a Logic App and two API connections, one for the Events and one for Log Analytics.

 ## Test your logic app